wdgstl/ds2002-course/labs/lab6-gha.md

     Finally, click on the ACTIONS tab of your repository.
 This is where you can see past runs of your workflow as well as current/pending runs.

-    Workflows have been disabled by default on your fork of the repository.
-Click the button to enable workflows.
+    Workflows have been disabled by default on your fork of the repository. **Click the button to enable workflows**.

 ## Test your build